Character & Leadership

 - Future plans and next steps

-Teen Challenge has entered into a partnership with Emmanuel Bible College, to benefit the TC students who have a calling and commitment to Christian service, through the provision of ministry training and higher education.
+Teen Challenge has entered into a partnership with Emmanuel Bible College, to benefit the TC clients who have a calling and commitment to Christian service, through the provision of ministry training and higher education.
 This partnership provides graduates of the Teen Challenge Program, who have successfully participated in its intensive rehabilitation and discipleship program, with the opportunity of a reduction in the costs of certain programs and courses at Emmanuel Bible College.

 Character and leadership skills are also developed in very hands-on ways such as by volunteering to serve people in need.
-Sometimes students help move furniture and office equipment, or gather and distribute toys and food to less fortunate families at Christmas, or rake leaves and cut grass for the elderly.
+Sometimes clients help move furniture and office equipment, or gather and distribute toys and food to less fortunate families at Christmas, or rake leaves and cut grass for the elderly.